-- The cassandra database node will not start because an invalid listen\interface is configured - 1.
-In <mss-install>/server/cassandra/conf/cassandra.yaml, be sure that listen\interface property is set to the correct interface name. - 2.
-If the correct interface name cannot be determined, comment out the listen\interface property line and uncomment the listen\address property line, which should be set to localhost. - 3.
+- The cassandra database node will not start because an invalid listen_interface is configured - 1.
+In <mss-install>/server/microservices/cassandra/conf/cassandra.yaml, be sure that the listen interface property is set to the correct interface name. - 2.
+If the correct interface name cannot be determined: - a.
+Comment out the listen_interface property line and uncomment the listen_address property line, which should be set to localhost. - b.
+Search for -seeds: and be sure the value is set to "127.0.0.1" - 3.
 Save the file and restart the MSS server.
 The Clustering view should now be accessible. - 4.
 In the Clustering view, select the Database Network Adapter with the IP address that is accessible to all systems in the cluster. - 5.
-Click Apply.
+Click APPLY.

 - The SERVER STATUS is DOWN for one or more nodes displayed in the Management Server Nodes table - 1.
 Take note of the server address. - 2.
-Refer to the appropriate log on that system for further diagnostics.
+Refer to the appropriate log on that system for further diagnostics. - The DATABASE STATUS is displaying DOWN for a system where you verified that the database node is running.